wielebenwir/commons-api/README.md

 -   JSON schema of the response
     -   [commons-api.availability.schema.json](https://github.com/wielebenwir/commons-api/blob/master/commons-api.availability.schema.json)

-Returns availability slots of a specific item.
-Note that Commons Booking 2 will only return slots for the next two weeks.
+Returns availability slots of a specific item that describe a time period during which an item is available at a certain location.
+Note that Commons Booking 2 will only return daily slots for the next two weeks and that each slot does only means that the item is available at least for part of that day.
+This is done to reduce the amount of data that has to be synched by the Commons Hub.

 ### Locations (`/locations`)